aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
-      create   Export parts of the AiiDA database to file for sharing. inspect  Inspect contents of an exported archive without importing it. migrate  Migrate an old export archive file to the most recent format.
+      create   Export subsets of the provenance graph to file for sharing. inspect  Inspect contents of an exported archive without importing it. migrate  Migrate an old export archive file to the most recent format.